CodiumTeam/docker-training/exercise-5/README.md

 #### ENV

 This particular python app, is configured to respond on port 9090.
 However you could override this port via an environment variable.
-You could do this when running the container: `docker run --rm -d -p 9090:8080 -e FLASK_SERVER_PORT=8080 --name my-app my-python-app`.
+You could do this when running the container: `docker run --rm -d -p 9090:8080 -e FLASK_SERVER_PORT=8080 my-python-app`.
 However, you could also give a default value to this environment variable inside the Dockerfile.
 You could then override the default port 9090, when the container is started without specifying a value for the `FLASK_SERVER_PORT` variable.
 Modify the `Dockerfile` to use port 8080 by default.

 #### ARG